cubiclesoft/php-zipstreamwriter/README.md

 	echo $zip->Read();
 ```

-See the [ZipStreamWriter::InitCentralDirHeader() function](docs/zip_stream_writer.md#zipstreamwriterinitcentraldirheaderoptions--array-dostype--zipstreamwriterfile_attribute_msdos_archive) documentation for a complete list of options.
+See the [ZipStreamWriter::InitCentralDirHeader()](docs/zip_stream_writer.md#zipstreamwriterinitcentraldirheaderoptions--array-dostype--zipstreamwriterfile_attribute_msdos_archive) documentation for a complete list of options.

 Documentation
 -------------